event

 Add to Calendar

-Using ADHD as a point of departure, Carolina and Arnaud will discuss the myths and realities surrounding neurodivergences as well as important considerations when developing inclusive approaches.
+Using ADHD as a point of departure, Carolina and Laurent will discuss the myths and realities surrounding neurodivergences as well as important considerations when developing inclusive approaches.
 The facilitator will share her expertise and lessons learned as a social scientist (IHEID 2020), an ADHD Coach, and as someone with lived experience with an ADHD diagnosis.

 Topics include and are not limited to: